improbable-eng/ts-protoc-gen/README.md

     users.proto base.proto
 ```

-The generated folder will now contain both `pb_service.js` and `pb_servivce.d.ts` files which you can reference in your TypeScript project to make RPCs.
+The `generated` folder will now contain both `pb_service.js` and `pb_service.d.ts` files which you can reference in your TypeScript project to make RPCs.

 ```js
 import { UserServiceClient, GetUserRequest } from "../generated/users_pb_service"

 const client = new UserServiceClient("https://my.grpc/server");
 const req = new GetUserRequest();
 req.setUsername("johndoe");
 client.getUser(req, (err, user) => { /* ... */ });